shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/02-interact-with-cirrus-team/create-tickets.md

 # Create Tickets in Jira

 The CIRRUS team uses **Jira** to track and manage all requests, issues, and service deployments.
-Tickets created in Jira follow the team’s [Kanban workflow](agile.md#kanban-board), ensuring visibility and accountability throughout the lifecycle of your request.
+Tickets created in Jira follow the team’s <span title="Kanban: Agile framework that visualizes work on a board and limits WIP.">Kanban</span> workflow, ensuring visibility and accountability throughout the lifecycle of your request.

 ---